dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 ## Unsupported functionality

-The following features aren't supported at this time, however, we may support some of this functionality in a future release:
+The following Tableau features aren't supported at this time, however, we may support some of this functionality in a future release:

 1. Updating the data source page
 2. Using "Extract" Mode
+   - Including `week` extraction
 3. Unioning Tables
 4. Writing Custom SQL
 5. Table Extensions
 6. Cross Database Joins
 7. All functions in Analysis --> Create Calculated Field
 8. Filtering on a Date Part time dimension for a Cumulative metric type